w3c/wot-security/wot-security-metadata.md

 using a mechanism specific to the protocol.
 Additional parameters may be necessary for some protocols as follows:
 - `https`:
     - `in`: specifies location of the authentication information.
-See defintion below.
+See definition below.

 Since the username and password used in this scheme are in plaintext, they need to be sent via a mechanism that provides transport security, such as TLS.
 In the case of HTTP,